 NASCOM shall only consider relevant matters relating to current or proposed airspace structures and associated services provided or intended to be provided within such airspace structures or any amendment thereof, including any such matter referred to it by the Director.

-Where agreement cannot be reached, the proposals and objections thereon must be forwarded to the Director who will consider the matter, and with due regard to the information supplied and relevant safety aspects, make a ruling.
+Where agreement cannot be reached, after members voting, the proposals and objections thereon shall be forwarded to the Director who will consider the matter, and with due regard to the information supplied and relevant safety aspects, make a ruling.

 APPOINTMENT OF MEMBERS

 All users and service providers who have an interest in airspace construction, amendment and utilisation shall be represented on NASCOM by organisations and not on an individual basis.
 Commercial and private civil aviation organisations, stakeholder bodies and statutory bodies as recognised by the Director shall appoint individuals who are to represent their organisations in NASCOM.
 Such appointees shall declare any aviation interests to the Director and shall keep such declarations up to date.
-Each organisation participating in NASCOM shall send a maximum of two of its nominated group of representatives to participate in NASCOM activities.
+Each organisation participating in NASCOM shall nominate a maximum of two of its nominated group of representatives to participate in NASCOM activities.
 Each organisation shall nominate contact points.
-Observers shall be permitted at the discretion of the Chair.
+Observers shall be permitted at the discretion of the Chairperson.